sevkioruc/docs/docs/api-overview.md

 # API Overview

 Permify works as a Rest API.
 This is the overview section for Permify API.
+See Permify [API Reference](https://app.swaggerhub.com/apis-docs/permify/permify-api) for all endpoints and details.

-## Paths
+## Core Paths

-Some core functionalities:
+Some core functionalities of Permify API:

 - [Check Access](#check-access)
 - [Create Relational Tuple](#create-relational-tuple)